-This course will provide Art majors with both theoretical and practical application in the visual arts.
-The course will deal with issues of creative problem solving and self-motivation pertaining to the visual arts.
-Students will prepare professional portfolios for final class presentation.
-Students will explore individual approaches to creativity and apply their findings to a specialized art project that they will present to the class and to the Art faculty prior to completion of the course.
+arts.
+The course will focus on preparing a professional portfolio for a final class presentation.
+Students may develop an individual thesis or area of concentration related to the field of visual communication and design and apply their findings to a specialized art project that they will present to the class and possibly Art faculty prior to completion of the course.
+Prerequisite: AR 300.